DiscordSRV/Documentation/docs/messages.md

 #### `...ChatMessageFormatNoRole_<channel>`
 The format used when sending messages from Discord to Minecraft for the user with no roles for `<channel>`.

-This can be formatted using the same idea as the previous option, for example:
+This can be formatted using the same idea as the previous option:
 ```yaml
 DiscordToMinecraftChatMessageFormatNoRole_mychannel: "[&bDiscord From MyChannel&r] %name% » %message%"
 ```